amazon-archives/ec2-spot-montecarlo-workshop/README.md

 	![CloudFormation Complete](/images/cf-complete.png)

 7. Click on the Output URLs for **Jupyter** and **Web Server**.
 Each should load a web page confirming that the environment has been deployed correctly.
+We have vreated a self-signed certificate for the Jupyter Notebook.
+You will see messages about an unsafe connection.
+It is safe to ignore these warnings and continue.
+The steps will differ depending on your browser.

 	Jupyter
 	![CloudFormation Jupyter Complete](/images/jupyter.png)